 - The person is seriously injured or unconscious.

-- Bone is sticking out of the skin.
+- A bone is sticking out of the skin.

-- Bleeding doesn't stop after several minutes of firm pressure.
+- The bleeding doesn't stop after several minutes of firm pressure.

 - Blood spurts from the wound.

 - Apply firm pressure with a clean cloth until bleeding stops.